hphelion/documentation/CarrierGrade/AdminGuideNew/Dashboard/carrier-grade.dashboard.how-works.md

 <td>Instances</td><td>Controls for managing virtual-machine instances.
 </td></tr>
 <tr>
 <td>Server Groups</td><td>Controls for managing server groups across all tenants.
-Server groups are collections of instances sharing common attributes.
+Server groups are collections of instances sharing common attributes. *Wind River Linux servers only*
 </td></tr>
 <tr>
 <td>Volumes</td><td>Controls for managing virtual disk volumes available for use with instances.
 The virtual volumes are implemented using storage volumes defined for the storage nodes in the system.